ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 For example, the `citymart` library generated above can be built and executed as a JAR file.
 Once executed, it will expose a REST service to work with `X12 850`, `810`, `820`, and `855` files.

-You can convert `X12 850` EDI text to JSON using the REST service as shown below.
+You can convert `X12 850` EDI text to JSON using a cURL command, as shown below.

 ```
 $curl --request POST \